 vijay@Ubuntu-19:~$sudo cat /etc/hosts [sudo] password for vijay: 127.0.0.1 localhost 127.0.1.1 ubuntu19 # The following lines are desirable for IPv6 capable hosts ::1 ip6-localhost ip6-loopback fe00::0 ip6-localnet ff00::0 ip6-mcastprefix ff02::1 ip6-allnodes ff02::2 ip6-allrouters vijay@Ubuntu-19:~$

 Change hostname in Ubuntu by using the hostname command

-You have check your hostname but you dont like it anymore and you want to change it.
+You have checked your hostname but you don’t like it anymore and you want to change it.
 Right?

 You must have root user / Sudo user to perform this action. following command is used to set the new hostname.

 $sudo hostname LinuxOS

 I have changed the hostname from Ubuntu-19 to LinuxOS.
 You can check the hostname

 If you are not able to change hostname by using hostname command then Don’t worry.
 Linux has another utility to change the computer name.
 It is hostnamectl.

 You can use command hostnamectl set-hostname [Host Name Here}